commitsmart/career/qa/README.md

 Don't stress if you can't get every part done - spend a maximum of 3 hours on this assignment.
 Feel free to add comments or notes to help us understand your thinking and decisions.
 We value both the final results and the reasoning behind them.

-Submit your solution via [email](mailto:info@commitsmart.com) by creating a Word document or create a Google Doc and sharing it with the info@commitsmart.hu account.
+Submit your solution via [email](mailto:renata.bernhardt@commitsmart.com) by creating a Word document or create a Google Doc and sharing it with the renata.bernhardt@commitsmart.com account.

 ---